facebook/react-native-website/website/contributing/how-to-open-a-pull-request.md

 You will need a few tools and dependencies in order to build and develop for React Native.
 These are covered as part of the [Environment Setup](/docs/environment-setup) guide under the "Building Projects with Native Code" section.

 In order to accept your pull request, we need you to submit a [Contributor License Agreement (CLA)](/contributing/contribution-license-agreement).
-You only need to do this once to work on any of Facebook's open source projects.
-It only takes a minute so you can do it while you wait for your dependencies to install.
+You only need to do this once to work on any of Meta's open source projects.
+It only takes a minute, so you can do it while you wait for your dependencies to install.

 ## Chapter I: Welcome to Open Source